AlexonOliveiraRH/containers101/README.md

     # iptables -t nat -A POSTROUTING -o enp1s0 -s 10.0.0.0/24 -j MASQUERADE

     # iptables -t nat -A PREROUTING -p tcp --dport 8081 -j DNAT --to-destination 10.0.0.2:8081

+> Note: You can also use the provided script `setcontainer.sh` to facilite the mounting of the overlayfs filesystem and creating/recreating the container with the steps aforementioned.

 ## Inside the container, mount the needed filesystems and run httpd